 From the very first moments an infant is born, she is on an amazing journey of learning and discovery.
 While no two children ever hit standard milestones at the exact same time, a general understanding of infant development helps parents and caregivers understand what new accomplishment lies ahead, and how to encourage learning in curious and growing babies from birth to 12 months.
 Discover dos and don’ts other parents and early education providers pay attention to, as well as tips, recommendations, opinions and strategies for helping the infant in your life thrive, grow and learn.

-When your baby is less than a year old, the toys and games they play will help them with their development.
-Learning which games will help your baby along the right path is every parents wish.
-Here are some great suggestions to get your little one on their journey.
+Creative Interaction With Your 8-Month-Old Child When your baby is less than a year old, the toys and games they play will help them with their development.
+Learning which games will help your baby along the right path is every parent's wish.
+Here are some great suggestions to get your little one on his or her journey.